apache/pekko/docs/src/main/paradox/typed/logging.md

 also check the level defined by the SLF4J backend before constructing the final log message and emitting it to the event bus.

-However, there is an additional `akka.loglevel` configuration property that defines if logging events with lower log level should be discarded immediately without consulting the SLF4J backend.
+However, there is an additional `pekko.loglevel` configuration property that defines if logging events with lower log level should be discarded immediately without consulting the SLF4J backend.
 By default this is at `INFO` level, which means that `DEBUG` level logging from the Akka internals will not reach the SLF4J backend even if `DEBUG` is enabled in the backend.

-You can enable `DEBUG` level for `akka.loglevel` and control the actual level in the SLF4j backend without any significant overhead, also for production.
+You can enable `DEBUG` level for `pekko.loglevel` and control the actual level in the SLF4j backend without any significant overhead, also for production.

 ```
-akka.loglevel = "DEBUG"
+pekko.loglevel = "DEBUG"
 ```

 To turn off all Akka internal logging (not recommended) you can configure the log levels to be `OFF` like this.

 ```
-akka {
+pekko {
   stdout-loglevel = "OFF"
   loglevel = "OFF"
 }